Army of Tennessee: 1865

 Johnston retreated during the night of March 21 and moved through Morrisville before arriving near Smithfield, North Carolina.
 During the three-week encampment around Smithfield, Johnston reorganized his force into a single army, adopting the name of the Army of Tennessee for the combined forces.
 Most of the regiments were consolidated into single units, while the infantry was divided into three corps commanded by Hardee, Stewart, and Lee; Hampton was given command of the cavalry corps, while Wheeler remained in command of the divisions formerly in his corps.
 The artillery was reorganized from sixteen batteries into seven batteries of four cannons each.
 Johnston's total strength was about 30,400 men.

 When Sherman started after Johnston on April 10, Johnston retreated through Raleigh, North Carolina, abandoning the city on April 12 before continuing westward along the North Carolina Railroad to Hillsborough; he planned to surrender but thought that the Confederacy could get better terms if he negotiated from a position of strength.
-Johnston and Sherman met and negotiated terms of surrender on April 17 and 18 at the Bennett Place near Durham Station, North Carolina; Sherman not only accepted the surrender of the Army of Tennessee but promised to recognize the Confederate state governments.
+Johnston and Sherman met and negotiated terms of surrender on April 17 and 18 at the Bennett Place near Durham Station, North Carolina.

+Sherman not only accepted the surrender of the Army of Tennessee but promised to recognize the Confederate state governments.
 These terms were immediately rejected by the Union government, forcing Sherman and Johnston to negotiate a new agreement.
-The new terms of surrender, signed on April 26, were modeled on the terms given at Appomattox Court House and included not only the Army of Tennessee but also all other Confederate forces in Florida, Georgia, South Carolina, and North Carolina; the number of Confederate troops included in the surrender totaled almost 90,000 men.
+The new terms of surrender, signed on April 26, were modeled on the terms agreed to by Robert E. Lee at Appomattox Court House, and included not only the Army of Tennessee but also all other Confederate forces in Florida, Georgia, South Carolina, and North Carolina.
+The number of Confederate troops included in the surrender totaled almost 90,000 men.